jordanlewis/gcassert/README.md

 get inlined, gcassert will fail.

-The inline directive on a FuncDecl asserts that every caller of that function is actually inlined by the compiler
+The inline directive on a FuncDecl asserts that every caller of that function is actually inlined by the compiler.

 ```
 //gcassert:bce